GST from payment for not serving notice period to cheque dishonour

 - Collection of toll fees

-- Power generating firms get fixed and variable electricity fees from the State Electricity Board (SEB), DISCOMS, or consumers
+- Power-generating firms get fixed and variable electricity fees from the State Electricity Board (SEB), DISCOMS, or consumers.

-By classifying actions as bundled services, they will be taxed at GST rate applicable for the main supply for actions like paying late fees, cancellation charges for energy bill delays, or cancelling reservations for lodging or train tickets.
+By classifying actions as bundled services, they will be taxed at the GST rate applicable for the main supply for actions like paying late fees, cancellation charges for energy bill delays, or canceling reservations for lodging or train tickets.
 For instance, the cancellation fees for hotel reservations are subject to the same GST rate as hotel reservations.

 Businesses receive much-needed clarification on tax treatment when managing agreements and contracts.

 They can assess their situation, deposit underpaid taxes, or request a refund for overpaid taxes.
 Furthermore, any ongoing legal disputes involving these issues can be resolved quickly.
-The relief for taxpayers who paid GST on liquidation damages but later obtained a refund in order to settle their case amicably is not mentioned in the Circular.It makes it clear that paying a fine for dishonouring checks is exempt from GST because it is a punishment for refusing to put up with an act.
-The same is true for compensation for cancelling coal blocks—it is exempt from GST.
+The relief for taxpayers who paid GST on liquidation damages but later obtained a refund to settle their case amicably is not mentioned in the Circular.
+It makes it clear that paying a fine for dishonoring checks is exempt from GST because it is a punishment for refusing to put up with an act.
+The same applies to compensation for canceling coal blocks—it is exempt from GST.

-Simple compliance:
+- Simple compliance:

-Uniformity of tax rates and structures:
+- Uniformity of tax rates and structures:

-Elimination of cascading:
+- Elimination of cascading:

 To ensure that there is little tax cascading, a system of seamless tax credits that extends across the value chain and across State lines must be in place.
 This would lower unintentional business expenses.

-Gain for exporters and manufacturers:
+- Gain for exporters and manufacturers:

-Higher level of competition:
+- Higher level of competition:

-Better leakage controls:
+- Better leakage controls:

 GST will improve tax compliance because of a strong IT infrastructure.
-The seamless transfer of input tax credits from one level to the next in the chain of value addition makes it possible for the GST to have a built-in mechanism that would encourage businesses to pay their taxes on time.
+The seamless transfer of input tax credits from one level to the next in the chain of value addition makes it possible for the GST to have a built-in mechanism to encourage businesses to pay their taxes on time.